 - New Year’s Eve, Diwali and Chinese New Year have a cut-off point of 1am

-We hope that this article helps you and your pet to have a happier and more relaxing firework season!
+We hope that this article helps you and your pet to have happier and more relaxing celebrations.

 For more information on stress reducing techniques for your pet, you should consider consulting your veterinary surgeon.